hefloryd/reqtool/README.md

 ## Future work

-- Visualise **test results** in the requirements table.
-    - The Eclipse [Mylyn][mylyn] tool is used to integrate with a large number of different kinds of test and continuous integration servers.
+### Features

 - Export/import **ReqIF**
 - GUI work: Better editing and navigation, fix bugs

+### Bugs, Defects and Limitations
+- It is not possible to input newlines in the requirements body editor.
+The entry key commits the current text.
+- It is currently not possible to remove linked artifacs from requirements (its fairly easy to edit the XML though :) ).
+- Many other GUI and usability features...

 [req_table_img]: com.rtlabs.reqtool.documentation/Requirement_table_screenshot.png
 [capra_home]: https://projects.eclipse.org/projects/modeling.capra